Okanjo/okanjo-docs/README.md

 To build the Okanjo docs, you'll need:

 * Node.js
-* Node Package Manager (npm)
 * mdoc (referenced as git submodule)

-In a command prompt / terminal, change into the okanjo-docs project directory:
+After cloning this repository, in your favorite shell/terminal, get into the okanjo-docs project directory:
 ```bash
 cd okanjo-docs
 ```